griffonhoshi17/bayes_classifer/README.md

-‘# Bayes Classifier for Spam Mails’
+# Bayes Classifier for Spam Mails